MamoruDS/workspace-cacheclean/README.md

 ### 0.0.2

-Make extension works properly on remote workspace by adding "extensionKind".
+Making extension works properly on remote workspace by adding "extensionKind".

 ### 0.0.1